linrock/tuning-fork/README.md

 ## Tuning fork

-Linux container for tuning stockfish params with [nevergrad](https://github.com/facebookresearch/nevergrad) TBPSA via a modified version of [nevergrad4sf](https://github.com/vondele/nevergrad4sf).
-The objective function uses SPRT LLR calculated from pentanomial game results.
-This appears to reduce the compute needed to converge on good parameters during optimization.
+Linux container for tuning stockfish params with a modified [nevergrad4sf](https://github.com/vondele/nevergrad4sf).
+The objective function was updated to use SPRT LLR calculated from pentanomial game results.
+This appears to reduce the compute needed to converge on good parameters during TBPSA optimization.

 ### Usage